olaviinha/MusicWithChatGPT/README.md

-# Music with ChatGPT
+# Writing music with ChatGPT

 Tips and tools for writing music with the aid of ChatGPT.
 With a loose goal of getting MIDI.

+If you have tips, [please share](https://github.com/olaviinha/MusicWithChatGPT/discussions)!

 ## Additions to Message

 These tips work as addition to your freely formed message to ChatGPT, where you ask for any musical notation.
+These tips usually result in notation only, producing MIDI with other instruments (than the default piano) seems harder, even if you ask for other instruments, such as drums.

 Example message: `Can you write an emotional sci-fi theme`...